-Testing the engine compression is becoming a standard test when diagnosing a hard to find misfire (rough idle) or a no start condition... especially if your 3.2L Isuzu Amigo (Rodeo, Trooper or Honda Passport) has a lot of miles on it.
+Testing engine compression is becoming a standard test when diagnosing a hard-to-find misfire (rough idle) or no-start condition, especially when your 3.2L Isuzu Amigo (Rodeo, Trooper or Honda Passport) has clocked up a lot of miles.

-In this tutorial, I'll walk you through the entire process in a step-by-step fashion and help you interpret your compression test results to see if one or several cylinders have low (or no) compression.
+In this tutorial, I'll walk you through the entire process step-by-step and help you interpret your compression test results to determine if one or more cylinders have low (or no) compression.

 Tools You'll Need: